OpenJarbas/simple_NER/readme.md

 Entities are extracted using [Padatious](https://github.com/MycroftAI/padatious), An efficient and agile neural network  intent parser

-You need an extra install step in order to use this

-    pip install fann2==1.0.7
-    pip install padatious==0.4.5

 This will learn from the rules and extract more variations

 ```python